Constructing a Goat Proof Natural Hedge Fence

 • Sustainable Communities: sustainability measures

 Hedges have been used for centuries in England to contain livestock.
-The point of this project is to construct a natural goat-proof hedge that will act as a barrier fence as well as eventually provide a wind break and create a natural separation from the surrounding non-organic farmers’ land.
+The point of the project was to construct a natural goat-proof hedge to act as a barrier fence, provide a wind break, and create a natural separation from surrounding non-organic farm land.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.